kjolley/BIGSdb/README.txt

           results stored as JSON within the database).
          *Improved performance for searchable locus lists.
          *Added retries on database queries if network error encountered.
-         *Included more locus information in API to facilite database synchronisation/cloning via the API. v1.51.5: *Script to update API client database permissions.
+         *Included more locus information in API to facilitate database synchronisation/cloning via the API. v1.51.5: *Script to update API client database permissions.
          *More robust date embargo date calculation - note new Perl module